Plotting in R with ggplot2

 • theme_minimal

-Packages such as ggthemes also contain many useful collections of predined theme_style functions.
+There are many themes you can gain access to through installing additional packages.
+Packages such as ggthemes also contain many useful collections of predefined theme_style functions.

 Custom themes